 The majority of HPA paintball tank requires the use of a regulator.
-The good news is that most of these tanks are sold with a regulator already built in, so there is no need for you to worry about having to purchase it separately.
+The good news is that most of these tanks are sold with a regulator already built-in, so there is no need for you to worry about having to purchase it separately.
 Standard regulators also work for the majority of tanks.

 Note that the regulator is crucial for your paintball experience.
-It is because this device helps to ensure that you get sufficient amount of air necessary for operating your paintball marker.
+It is because this device helps to ensure that you get a sufficient amount of air necessary for operating your paintball marker.
 It is also necessary for regulating the amount of air that your gun releases when making a shot.
 This results in a consistent velocity and accuracy when you fire rapidly.

-What size of paintball tank should I get?
+What size paintball tank should I get?

 The size of the paintball tank matters a lot when you are already on the paintball field.
 That said, you really have to choose the ideal size prior to starting your game.
 To get the ideal size for you, ensure that you choose a tank, which tends to stop at your elbow’s crease when you hold your gun or marker in your hand.